NIVANorge/Mobius2/docs/mobius2docs/central_concepts.md

 Connections can be used to direct fluxes between differently indexed copies of the same state variable, or some times to different types of target state variable depending on the indexes of the source state variable.

-For instance, a connection can be used to describe how different river sections connect to one another, and also to some times let a river section connect to a lake instead of another river section.
+For instance, a connection can be used to describe how different river sections connect to one another, and also to some times let a river section discharge to a lake instead of another river section.

 There are two types of connections: directed graph and 1D grid.